About

 About Down4Media

-A straightforward, browser-based tool for saving publicly accessible Pinterest media for personal and educational use — no account, no app, no watermark.
+A straightforward, browser-based tool for saving publicly accessible Pinterest media for personal and educational use, with clear limits around copyright and permission.

 Down4Media was built to solve a genuine frustration: saving publicly accessible Pinterest media without fake download buttons, intrusive pop-ups, or software bundles asking for unnecessary permissions.
 The goal is a clean, fast, browser-based experience — paste a URL, get the file, done.